luminaxster/swe432-heroku-react/README.md

 ## A. Getting the repo and creating your own

 ### Go to your GitHub webpage
-1. Create a new empty repo, and get its URL, it should look like this:
+1. Create a new empty repo, and get its URL.
+It should look like this:
 ```
 https://github.com/<your_username>/<your_new_repo_name>.git
 ```